Why Most RAG Projects Die After the Demo

 If you can’t answer:

-> “Which chunks were retrieved, and why?”
+“Which chunks were retrieved, and why?”

 You don’t have a system.
+You have a magic trick.

-## Failure #2: No Evaluation Loop Exists
+#Failure #2: No Evaluation Loop Exists

 Most demos have: